lando/setup-lando/README.md

 # Setup Lando

-This repo _should_ now be the single source of truth for all things relating to the installation and setup of Lando.
+This repo is the single source of truth for all things relating to the installation and setup of Lando.

 This currently includes:

 * GitHub Actions action
 * Windows/WSL2 setup scripts